alefore/weblog/ten-years-of-edge.md

 This allows me to use futures of moveable non-copyable types.

-For situations where multiple listeners are desirable, I can turn a regular future into a `ListenableFuture` ([implementation](https://github.com/alefore/edge/blob/master/src/futures/listenable_value.h)) which holds the value and allows setting multiple listeners, which receive `const` references (rather than the value itself).
+For situations where multiple listeners are desirable, turn a regular future into a `ListenableFuture` ([implementation](https://github.com/alefore/edge/blob/master/src/futures/listenable_value.h)) which holds the value and allows setting multiple listeners, which receive `const` references (rather than the value itself).